Thomas J. O'Connell: Labour Party leader

 The 5th Dáil collapsed after just four months in office, resulting in the September 1927 Irish general election.
 The election did not go well for Labour, and they lost all the seats they had gained in the June 1927 Irish general election plus an additional one.
-One of the casualties was Labour Leader Thomas Johnson.
-The Labour Party's rule stated the leader must be a sitting TD.
+One of the casualties was Johnson.
+The Labour Party's statutes required the leader to be a sitting TD.
 As such, O'Connell was unanimously elected the new leader of the party, a position he would hold until 1932.

 O'Connell inherited from Johnson a not particularly disciplined Labour Party.
 Johnson himself commented privately that between 13 TDs and 5 senators, no two of them could ever agree on the fundamental values of the party.
 Labour TDs not voting in line with the rest of the party was more common than with the other parties.
 In October 1931, the Cumann na Gaedhael government rushed to pass the Public Safety Act 1931.
-The act would allow the government to establish a military tribunal for hearing political cases as well as the right to suspend constitutional guarantees on their own discretion.
+The act would allow the government to establish a military tribunal for hearing political cases as well as the right to suspend constitutional guarantees at their discretion.
 It came in response to rising Irish Republican Army activity across the country but Labour and its members feared greatly it would trample civil liberties.
 An internal labour vote was held on the bill and by a margin of 3 to 1 they voted to oppose the bill.
 O'Connell denounced the bill in the Dáil, declaring it made a farce of the institution and that Cumann na Gaedhael might as well establish a military dictatorship in Ireland while they were at it.
 However, when the votes were cast on the bill, two Labour TDs, Deputy Labour leader Daniel Morrissey and Richard Anthony, broke ranks and voted with the government.
 Given the magnitude of such a fundamental vote, O'Connell felt he was forced to expel the two TDs from the party for their actions.

-Another issue O'Connell dealt with during his tenure was in 1930 with the Letitia Dunbar-Harrison affair, perhaps better known as the "Mayo Librarian Affair".
-Dunbar-Harrison had applied to become county librarian in Mayo, a position was that was vacant at the time.
+Another issue O'Connell dealt with during his tenure was 1930 the Letitia Dunbar-Harrison affair, perhaps better known as the "Mayo Librarian Affair".
+Dunbar-Harrison had applied to become county librarian in Mayo, a position that was vacant at the time.
 Ultimately the County Council refused to offer the position, on the stated reason she could not speak Irish but, as many felt, with the subtext being she was denied on account of being a Protestant.
 The issue ballooned and escalated into a national political issue with Cumann na Gaedhael supporting her appointment but the Catholic Bishops and many of the opposition parties opposing it.
 Perhaps surprisingly, the normally avowed non-sectarian Labour was amongst those opposing the appointment, with O'Connell working with the likes of the Archbishop of Tuam to advocate against it.

 From 1929 to 1930 he was president of the Irish Labour Party and the Irish Trades Union Congress.
 In 1935 he co-founded the Educational Building Society with Alexander McCabe.